Fall Keynote Webinar

 Sponsored by DLR Group

-The Western Museums Association (WMA) in partnership with the British Columbia Museums Association (BCMA) are excited to host a special free Keynote Webinar featuring Sterlin Harjo (Seminole/Muscogee Creek), the co-creator (along with Taika Waititi) and showrunner of FX's original series Reservation Dogs.
-Join us and Sterlin for a talk on how Indigenous representation is changing in film and television, the messages behind Reservations Dogs, as well as his thoughts on how museums can amplify Native voices.
+The Western Museums Association (WMA) in partnership with the British Columbia Museums Association (BCMA) were excited to host a special free Keynote Webinar featuring Sterlin Harjo (Seminole/Muscogee Creek), the co-creator (along with Taika Waititi) and showrunner of FX's original series Reservation Dogs.
+We had a wonderful discussion with Sterlin on how Indigenous representation is changing in film and television, the messages behind Reservation Dogs, as well as his thoughts on how museums can amplify Native voices.

 Meet our Speaker!